 What Can I Expect In My First Visit?

-The first session expect to review and complete some required paperwork.
+The first session expects to review and complete some required paperwork.
 We then move on to discussing what brought you to counselling.
-I do an initial assessment in order to gather information I require to provide the best support possible based on your individual needs and experiences.
+I do an initial assessment in order to gather the information I require to provide the best support possible based on your individual needs and experiences.

 Sessions typically are 55 minutes in length.
-There may be times that it would be beneficial from a therapeutic viewpoint to have extended sessions.
-This will be discussed between client and therapist in advance.
+There may be times when it would be beneficial from a therapeutic viewpoint to have extended sessions.
+This will be discussed between the client and therapist in advance.

-My current rate for counselling is $120.00 for a 55 minute session.
-Many Employee Assistance Programs and extended health care plans will pay for the services of a Therapist with a Masters of Social Work Degree.
+Please call or email to discuss your rate with me.
+Many Employee Assistance Programs and extended health care plans will pay for the services of a Therapist with a Master of Social Work Degree.

 As a Social Worker, I am ethically bound to keep everything we discuss in our sessions or subsequently documented Confidential.
 There are exceptions to this rule, primarily when safety is concerned.
 I am legally obligated to report the following:

 2. Risk of harm to children or other dependents